mpanighetti/install-or-defer/README.md

     When the user clicks "Defer" the next prompt is delayed by this much time.

+- `PROMPT_TIMEOUT`

+    The number of seconds to wait before timing out each Install or Defer prompt.
+This value should be less than the `EACH_DEFER` value.

 - `UPDATE_DELAY`

     The number of seconds to wait between displaying the "run updates" message and applying updates, then attempting a soft restart.